DominicKavalary/DO-NOT-RUN/README.md

 # DO-NOT-RUN
-Honestly this is just for if I make anything really dumb or actually bad to run on the computer
+Honestly this is just for if I make anything really dumb on a whim that you should not run on your computer

-- Frogs.py is for creating and filling up space on a file and very obviously hiding it in the music folder.
+- Frogs.py is for creating a text file and rapidly filling up its space, then hiding it in the music folder.